harshrohit/articles/holdassist.md

 ## The Big Question

-If Android’s hold features didn’t kill the industry, will Apple’s?
+If Android’s **"Hold for Me" features didn’t change the industry, can Apple's **"Hold Assist"** have the potential to make a change?

-- Maybe enterprises reinvent hold engagement.
-- Maybe they double down on callback systems.
+- Maybe enterprises reinvent hold engagement, channel switching will be more widely used.
+Instead of playing hold music, companies just say, we will let you know when the agent is ready.
+May be "callback" becomes the de-facto standard.
-- Or maybe, when premium customers start ignoring hold experiences at scale, the economics finally break.
+- Or maybe, when customers start ignoring hold experiences at scale, the economics finally break.

-The billion-dollar question isn’t whether Apple killed hold music.
+The most important question isn’t whether Apple may kill hold music.
 It’s whether this is the tipping point where enterprises finally ask:

 **“Why are we paying to talk to people who aren’t listening?”**